 coaching and leadership business | web design | html/cssgo to website

 Catalyst4 is a leadership and coaching business that aims to “develop leaders and high-performance teams”.
-Catalyst4 also makes in iOS application called “Coach Pro” which was available on a separate section of the website, so they also wanted that to be combined into the same website as their main coaching services.
+Catalyst4 also makes an iOS application called “Coach Pro” which was available on a separate section of the website, so they also wanted that to be combined into the same website as their main coaching services.
 I was tasked with developing a new website for this business as their old one had not been updated in roughly 15 years.
 It was not responsive for different devices which made its experience and usability quite poor.
-My task was to take the current information and re-design a new website that would be accessible on multiple devices and modern in its design language.
+My task was to take the current information and re-design a new website that would be accessible on multiple devices and appear modern in its design language.

 Because so many people browse websites on their phones, this business was missing out on potential customers because of their websites lack of accessibility.
 Using different images, layouts and font sizing for different screen sizes allows the content to be digestible on different devices.